OpenTelemetry Metrics with 5 Practical Examples

 Picture this, your observability tool already nails the basics like request rates, latency and memory usage, but you need more insight.
 Think user churn rates, engagement spikes, or even how many carts get abandoned mid-checkout.
 That’s where OpenTelemetry steps in, providing a way to track those critical custom metrics with ease.

-OpenTelemetry metrics has emerged as a benchmark for collection and management of metric data by providing a unified framework for generating, processing and exporting metrics.
-This blog is primarily about different kinds of measurement instruments and some really cool and fun ways of easily collecting custom metrics from your application.
+OpenTelemetry Metrics has emerged as a benchmark for collection and management of metric data by providing a unified framework for generating, processing and exporting metrics.
+This blog is primarily about different measurement instruments and some really cool and fun ways of easily collecting custom metrics from your application.
 By showcasing these examples, we hope to inspire you with ideas you can adopt for your own monitoring needs.

 So let’s jump right into it!